Connect with us

 The NSE-listed company, which is controlled by French cement giant Lafarge Holcim, has introduced into the local market a hydraulic road binder dubbed RoadCem which is expected to cut road building costs while enhancing job site efficiency.

-RoadCem is essentially a stabilisation additive developed for application in road building and hydraulic engineering, utilising a fine blend of powdered zeolites that enables binding with almost any kind of materials.
+RoadCem is essentially a stabilisation additive developed for application in road building and hydraulic engineering, utilising a fine blend of powdered zeolites that enables binding with almost any kind of material.

-Unlike the standard lime or cement stabilisation solutions, RoadCem allows for the use of normally untreatable soils -including organic and sulphate bearing soils.
+Unlike the standard lime or cement stabilisation solutions, RoadCem allows for the use of normally untreatable soils -including organic and sulfate-bearing soils.
 Ordinarily, these materials hold several restrictions that limit options during construction works.

 Bamburi appears to have heeded a government’s appeal to cement manufacturers to develop cost-effective products for use in soil stabilisation.